Kirkuk: Jews

 Jews had a long history in Kirkuk.
 Ottoman records show that in 1560 there were 104 Jewish homes in Kirkuk, and in 1896 there were 760 Jews in the city.
 After World War I, the Jewish population increased, especially after Kirkuk became a petroleum center; in 1947 there were 2,350 counted in the census.
 Jews were generally engaged in commerce and handicraft.
 Social progress was slow, and it was only in the 1940s that some Jewish students acquired secondary academic education.
 By 1951 almost all of the Jews had left for Israel.

 Kurds

-Kirkuk is claimed by the Kurdistan Regional Government as its capital, but they do not control the city or province, nor is Kirkuk officially part of the Kurdistan Region.
+Kirkuk is claimed by the Kurdistan Regional Government as its capital, but they do not control the city or province, and Kirkuk is not part of the Kurdistan Region.
+The last reliable census shows that the Kurds constituted less than a third of Kirkuk's population.